Gravity in $d=2+\epsilon$ dimensions and realizations of the diffeomorphisms group: Einstein's action

 In principle, following Ref.~\cite{Jack:1983sk}, one could eliminate \eqref{eq:sct} by redefining the bare parameters $g_0$ and $g_1$ of \eqref{eq:einstein-hilbert}, resulting in the coefficients of the poles becoming RG beta and gamma functions of the two couplings.
 However, both functions would be gauge and parametric dependent, implying that they cannot be associated to a physical observable of the theory.
 The reason why this happens is that, out of the two monomials appearing in \eqref{eq:einstein-hilbert}, only one is independent on-shell, and therefore the information of only one physical beta function can be extracted.
 To put \eqref{eq:sct} on-shell we choose the following parametrization

 for some scalar constant $A$, a symmetric tensor $J_{\mu\nu}$ coupled to the equations of motion of \eqref{eq:einstein-hilbert}, and the background's Einstein's tensor $\overline{G}_{\mu\nu}=\overline{R}_{\mu\nu}-\nicefrac{1}{2} \overline{R} \,\overline{g}_{\mu\nu}$.
-On-shell the equations of motion of the bare action vanish at this order, and therefore any dependence on $J_{\mu\nu}$ decouples \cite{Falls:2017cze}, while $A$ remains and should be subtracted with a counterterm of Newton's constant \cite{Kawai:1989yh,Hamber:2007fk}.\footnote{ A completely equivalent choice is to use the volume operator as first monomial of \eqref{eq:sct-comp} so that it is the cosmological constant that provides a countertem.
+On-shell the equations of motion of the bare action vanish at this order, and therefore any dependence on $J_{\mu\nu}$ decouples \cite{Falls:2017cze}, while $A$ remains and should be subtracted with a counterterm of Newton's constant \cite{Kawai:1989yh,Hamber:2007fk}.
+We stress that with this choice of parametrization the volume operator has, by construction, a trivial scaling.\footnote{ A completely equivalent choice is to use the volume operator as first monomial of \eqref{eq:sct-comp} so that it is the cosmological constant that provides a countertem, while Newton's constant would scale trivially.
 We choose Newton's constant because it is more naturally the perturbative coupling of the theory. } Comparing \eqref{eq:sct} and \eqref{eq:sct-comp}, we find

 The important result is that the coefficient $A$ is gauge and $\lambda$ independent, so we can subtract the associated divergence and expect a physically sound interpretation, while the tensor $J_{\mu\nu}$ carries the unwanted dependencies.\footnote{ The procedure that we describe is discussed in other works.
 See, for example, Refs.~\cite{Hamber:2007fk,Falls:2017cze,Kallosh:1978wt}.
 However, we seem to have a different result as for the gauge-dependence of Ref.~\cite{Hamber:2007fk}. }